postmanlabs/galaxy-workshop/README.md

 During this half-day session, we'll dive into a series of hands-on exercises, demos, and discussions to get you more familiar with the latest Postman products and features and how they can help you throughout the API lifecycle.

+> Postman can feel like a vast, vast galaxy.
+> Let's make it a bit smaller and more approachable today.

 ## Agenda

 - 0:00-1:45 Prepare for launch